rueckstiess/mtools/README.md

       --exclude-ns [NS [NS ...]]   namespaces to exclude from the plot --log                        plot y-axis in logarithmic scale (default=off) --no-legend                  turn off legend (default=on)
-      --group {namespace,operation,thread}
-                                   group by namespace (default), operation or thread.
       --reset                      removes all stored overlays.
 See --overlay for more information.
       --overlay                    plots with this option will be stored as 'overlays' but not plotted.
 They are all drawn with the first call without --overlay.
 Use --reset to remove all overlays.
-      --no-duration                plots vertical lines for each log line, ignoring the duration of the operation.
+      --type TYPE                  choose the type of plot.
+Currently, the types are duration, event, range, rsstate.
+      --group GROUP                each plot type has different supported groups.
+Most plot types support grouping by namespace (default), operation or thread.

 <hr>